huangand000/rsm-proj/README.md

 # RSM Web Developer Assignment

-Created a simple web page application that allows users to look at an aerial photo of any location on Earth with longitude and latitude coordinates.
+Utlizing Node.js, Express back-end framework, and EJS as our templating engine to create a simple web page application that allows users to look at an aerial photo of any location on Earth with longitude and latitude coordinates.
 This data is fetched from the NASA Earth API

 Step-by-step Instructions: